Restaurant Group full-year turnover rises 9 percent

 The FTSE 250 company, which changed its name to Restaurant Group in 2004, opened 28 restaurants in 2012 and said it would open between 28 and 35 sites in 2013.

-The company's rival Marston's Plc (MARS.L) had said like-for-like sales in its managed pubs business increased 2 percent during the eight weeks to November 24, with food sales rising 3.4 percent.
+The company's rival Marston's Plc had said like-for-like sales in its managed pubs business increased 2 percent during the eight weeks to Nov.
+24, with food sales rising 3.4 percent.

 Restaurant Group's shares, which rose about 34 percent in the past year, closed at 382.20 pence on the London Stock Exchange on Tuesday.